 Starting a NICA League in your community isn’t hard, if you remember to start small and think big.
 The first League began with five students, but the vision quickly unfolded and after 15 years NICA has 19 leagues, nearly 7,600 student-athlete and over 3,500 coaches.
-Everything learned in 15 years is now available through our New League Development Program including valuable resources, training and risk management to assist visionaries build strong community support, the NICA way.
-Here’s the NICA progression states with strong leadership and a shared vision can expect:
+Everything learned in 15 years is now available through our New League Development Program including valuable resources, training and risk management to assist visionaries build a strong and sustainable league focused on youth development.

 Update 10/4/17 Starting with this last round of bids, we have identified that NICA has more diversity than ever in the structures and make-up of founding groups launching NICA leagues in 2018, 2019 and 2020.
 While this has brought great possibilities in fast-tracking the NICA mission, it has also added challenges.

 To address these and other challenges, the NICA national office staff and board have updated our new league training and launch process to be more inclusive, robust and streamlined.
 When these updated processes were shared with Mike Kuhn, the PA League Director and owner of the Transylvania Epic, he shared, “I wish I had this when I launched my NICA league!”

 In summary, the path to your inaugural NICA season follows this path.
 It starts with a bid submission, progresses to when you are an emergent league and once half of the benchmarks are met, you’ll progress to be a project league when we’ll announce your inaugural race season dates.
 The exact specifics are outlined below: